composewell/streaming-benchmarks/README.rst

 sequence were sometimes totally off the mark.
 We fixed that by running each benchmark in a separate process in guage.
 Another bug caused criterion to report wrong mean.

+``Iterations:`` We pass a million elements through the streaming pipelines.
+We do not rely on the benchmarking tool for this, it is explicitly done by the benchmarking code and the benchmarking tool is asked to perform just one iteration.
+We added fine grained control in `gauge` to be able to do this.

 ``Effects of Optimizations:`` In some cases fusion or other optimizations can just optimize out everything and produce ridiculously low results.
 To avoid